 Department of Psychology at Illinois State University

 Several classes of students have graduated and moved into professional practice.
-Many have entered doctoral training programs.
-As one of four graduate programs offered by the Department of Psychology (along with doctoral and specialist degree programs in School Psychology, and a master's degree program in Psychology), the Clinical-Counseling Psychology Master's Program will continue to offer training in the traditional areas and methods of Clinical and Counseling Psychology.
+Many have entered doctoral programs.
+As one of four graduate programs offered by the Department of Psychology (along with doctoral and specialist degree programs in School Psychology, and a master's degree program in Psychology), the Clinical-Counseling Psychology Program will continue to offer training in the traditional areas and methods of Clinical and Counseling Psychology.